The Directorate of Health

 More information in English on this web site

-On the menu to the left you can also access web pages containing information on the staff, on some Icelandic health statistics, the National Childhood Vaccination Programme, the newsletter EPI-ICE, some statutes of interest available in English and other publications.
+On the menu to the left you can access web pages containing information on the staff, some Icelandic health statistics, the National Childhood Vaccination Programme as well as the newsletter EPI-ICE, some statutes of interest available in English and other publications.